 Overview of Personal Data Security

 Modern society requires that every individual has information about themselves stored and routinely used.
 Governments and private businesses often require several forms of key identifying information to use their services.
-This info includes simple alpha-numeric sequences such as Social Security Numbers, Birthdates, names, methods of payment, addresses, and phone numbers.
-This info ties us to rights of ownership, residence, and records; therefore, we need to be selective with how we distribute that info.
+This information includes simple alpha-numeric sequences such as Social Security numbers, birthdates, names, methods of payment, addresses, and phone numbers.
+This information ties us to rights of ownership, residence, and records; therefore, we need to be selective with how we distribute that info.

 Before digitization, for institutions, such as hospitals or banks, privacy was clear because personal data and records only existed in one place at a time.
 The line was blurred when digital records became more viable and reasonable for businesses to keep.
 Digital files were still relatively private because they could only be accessed within the institutions’ database.
 With the advent of the internet, online file sharing made transitions between locations and institutions seamless.
-However, internet connectivity also gave access to malicious cyber criminals and in some instances able to hijack private information.
+However, internet connectivity also gave access to malicious cyber criminals and, in some instances the ability to hijack private information.

-At the formation of the commercially viable internet, the FTC released a statement about research on consumers’ concerns about online data security. “consumers have less confidence in how online service providers and merchants handle personal information than they have in how traditionally offline institutions, such as hospitals and banks, handle such information.”
-(FTC, 1998, 3) This initial hesitancy didn’t hold up, within two years the FCC reported that “data suggest that consumers spent as much as $2.8 billion online during the month of January 2000 alone.”
-(FTC, 2000, pg.2) The trade-off between risk and benefit ultimately played off as participation in the online market and skyrocketed.
+At the formation of the commercially viable internet, the FTC released a statement about research on consumers’ concerns about online data security.
+“Consumers have less confidence in how online service providers and merchants handle personal information than they have in how traditionally offline institutions, such as hospitals and banks, handle such information.”
+(FTC, 1998, 3) This initial hesitancy did not hold up.
+Within two years the FCC reported that “data suggest that consumers spent as much as $2.8 billion online during the month of January 2000 alone.”
+(FTC, 2000, pg.2) The trade-off between risk and benefit ultimately payed off as participation in the online market skyrocketed.

-Nearly two decades later, online transactions have become the norm, so it’s no surprise that new internet enabled devices don’t raise the same red flags as they did back then.
+Nearly two decades later, online transactions have become the norm, so it is no surprise that new internet enabled devices do not raise the same red flags as they did back in the early days of the commercial internet.

 Overview of the Internet of Things